SoSe 25

 • SWS: 4 SWS (2 SWS lecture, 2 SWS team meeting)

-• Semester: Every winter semester
+• Semester: Every semester

 • Modality: Online, across multiple universities